PythonSwapCoin/LLM-finance-arena/README.md

 # LLM Finance Arena

 ## Overview
 LLM Finance Arena is a full-stack benchmarking platform that evaluates large-language models acting as autonomous equity portfolio managers.
 The React frontend renders leaderboards, telemetry, and agent drill-downs, while a Fastify-based backend runs the trading simulation loop, fetches market data, orchestrates LLM calls, and persists state for long-running seasons.
+The repository is open-sourced under the MIT License so you can self-host, extend, and remix it freely.

 ## Highlights
 - **Multiple agent roster** – Compete LLMs such as Gemini, Claude, Grok, DeepSeek, and Qwen with identical prompts, color-coded performance histories, and leaderboard comparisons.